vigetlabs/tailwindcss-plugins/plugins/sr/README.md

 # sr

+_This plugin has been **deprecated**.
+According to the latest comments in the [original h5bp issue thread](https://github.com/h5bp/main.css/issues/12) (linked from the blog post in the below issue description), the out-of-order reading is no longer occuring in macOS VoiceOver.
+It is now safe to use the original sr utilities in Tailwind!_

 This plugin adds screenreader utilities to Tailwind.
 Tailwind ships with its own variation, so you need to **turn off `accessibility` in the `corePlugins`.**

 [Read more discussion here](https://github.com/tailwindcss/tailwindcss/pull/964) on the default implementation compared to this plugin.